gymrek-lab/TRTools/PUBLISHING.rst

 If you've added dependencies to trtools or its tests, those dependencies should be listed in

   * setup.py
-  * the .readthedocs_conda_env.yml file in the root of the repositiory that's used for building TRTool's Read The Docs webpage.
+  * the .readthedocs_conda_env.yml file in the root of the repository that's used for building TRTool's Read The Docs webpage.
   * the appropriate section of the bioconda recipe (see below)